hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ### Academic endeavors

-#### BSc Thesis
+#### BSc Thesis 2024
-Currently I'm writing my BSc thesis.
-It's a little daunting but super exciting none the less!
-I'm currently looking into research about sex robots and learning some new methodologies.
-That's all I'll say for now!
+I just finished writing my BSc Thesis in Cultural Anthropology & Development Sociology!!
+It's titled *Talking About Sex Robots: Mapping academic controversy in sex robot discourse*.
+Using the methodology of controversy mapping, I looked at the academic conversations and debates that have been happening around sex robots since 2007.
+Specifically, I look into the ways in which some arguments (made by people who oppose sex robots) resemble arguments made by second-wave anti-pornography feminists and hide transphobic/anti-sex worker beliefs underneath.
+I'm thinking of a way to make my research in this public, and I'll keep you updated!

 #### Fieldwork 2022-2023: The Care of an Au Pair
 As part of my degree in CADS, we complete a year long self-created ethnographic research project, on a topic of our choice.
 Together with Lila, Annika, and Benjamín, we studied au pairs living in the Netherlands, the work that they do, and the ways in which they are treated in their time as an au pair.
 From this we created a 50 page research report, finding that the mismatched expectations of those involved in the au pair industry caused a great deal of harm for everyone involved (but mainly au pairs).

 As a result of this, we've created a website collating resources for au pairs and aspiring host families, with the aim of encouraging realistic expectations about their time and being able to get help if they need it.
 You can find the website [here, @ https://thecareofanaupair.github.io](https://thecareofanaupair.github.io).
-#### Writing published about this fieldwork:
+##### Writing published about this fieldwork:
 ['Studying the Sensible Side of Love in the Netherlands': *Published by The Maintainers in November 2023*](https://themaintainers.org/studying-the-sensible-side-of-love-in-the-netherlands/) (Written with John Boy and the other students in our supervision group)

 *[It was also published by the Leiden Anthropology Blog!](https://www.leidenanthropologyblog.nl/articles/studying-the-sensible-side-of-love-in-the-netherlands)*